Cathal Mallaghan

 Cathal Sean Mallaghan is an Irish Sinn Féin politician who has served as the Member of Parliament (MP) for Mid Ulster since 2024.
 Prior to the House of Commons he served in the Mid Ulster District Council.

 Career

-In 2014, Mallaghan was elected to the Mid Ulster District Council and served until his election to the House of Commons of the United Kingdom in 2024.
+In 2014, Mallaghan was elected to the Mid Ulster District Council.
+He was re-elected in 2019 and 2023, and served until his election to the House of Commons of the United Kingdom in 2024.
 During his tenure on the council he served as chair.
 He was a non-executive board member of the Northern Ireland Fire and Rescue Service.

 In February 2024, Francie Molloy declined to seek reelection as the Member of Parliament (MP) for Mid Ulster.
 Sinn Féin selected Mallaghan as its candidate for the constituency.
 In the 2024 general election he won with a majority of 14,923 votes.
 The seat has been held by Sinn Féin since 1997.
 In line with the long standing party policy on abstentionism, Mallaghan does not take his seat in Westminster.

 In 2025, he was selected to serve as chair of the Sinn Féin in the north Cúige.